elgamalsalman/cp-solutions/UVa/00357_Let_Me_Count_The_Ways/README.md

 ##### Tabulation

-It uses the same idea as the one in memoization but we first fill the base case in the dp table (dp\[0\]\[0\] = 0) and run all subproblems with a certain indexes from 1 to 30000 which rely on the subproblems of the previous indexes which were already calculated.
+It uses the same idea as the one in memoization but we first fill the base case in the dp table (dp\[0\]\[0\] = 0) and run all subproblems with certain indexes from 1 to 30000 which rely on the subproblems of the previous indexes which were already calculated.